 During World War II, mass volumes of military goods and food supplies were being shipped across the country and around the world.
-Before this era everything was hand loaded on to trucks.
-Pallets became a necessary commodity for the U.S. military in order to expedite shipments of much needed rations and supplies.
+Before this era, everything was hand loaded on to trucks.
+Pallets became a necessary commodity for the U.S. military to expedite shipments of much-needed rations and supplies.

-We now call Utah and Montana home as well as our original manufacturing site in Idaho Falls.
-Each day we work to provide great customer care as if you are part of our family.
+We now call Utah and Montana home, as well as our original manufacturing site in Idaho Falls.
+Each day we work to provide excellent customer care as if you are part of our family.
 Our customers continue to return to the best there is the pallet industry in the intermountain West.